 Mobile Betting: Make Your Sports Bets Accessible From Anywhere

 It’s a little misleading to say that mobile sports betting is the way of the future because statistics show that mobile betting is also the way of the present.
-Estimates are that mobile phone betting comprises nearly half of the total online betting market and it’s set to grow in the coming years.
+Estimates are that mobile phone betting comprises of the majority of the total online betting market and it’s set to grow in the coming years.

 Below we’ll share all the helpful information about the differences between mobile and desktop, how to make a solid mobile sports bet, and detail the biggest frustrations and hurdles we’ve encountered when betting on the go.

 Online betting sites recognize the trend towards smartphones and tablets and have responded accordingly.
 These days, all of the internet’s top sportsbooks have mobile online betting options.
 Some sites have developed online betting apps while others focus their efforts on mobile versions of their websites.